Marks which files and/or directories should be excluded when traversing a DVC project.

 $ mkdir data $ echo data1 >> data/data1 $ echo data2 >> data/data2 $ tree . . └── data ├── data1 └── data2 $ echo data/data1 >> .dvcignore $ cat .dvcignore data/data1 $ dvc add data

-If we move not ignored data, DVC will behave as if we modified data directory by adding new file:
+not dvc ignored), DVC will behave as if we modified the directory by adding a

 $ dvc status Data and pipelines are up to date. $ mv data/data1 data/data3 $ dvc status data.dvc: changed outs: modified: data

 $ mkdir dir1 dir2 $ echo data1 >> dir1/data1 $ echo data2 >> dir2/data2 $ dvc add dir1/data1 dir2/data2 $ tree . . ├── dir1 │ ├── data1 │ └── data1.dvc └── dir2 ├── data2 └── data2.dvc

 Modify data files:

 $ echo mod > dir1/data1 $ echo mod > dir2/data2

 $ dvc status dir1/data1.dvc: changed outs: modified: dir1/data1 dir2/data2.dvc: changed outs: modified: dir2/data2

 Note that both data files are displayed as modified.
 Create a

 and insert pattern matching one of the files: